kellular/kkh/_projects/1-ibm-support-web-platform.md

 <div class="o-wrap" markdown="1">
 ## Platforms we work with
 ### Salesforce
-IBM partnered with Salesforce to provide the back-end and front-end architecture.
+IBM partnered with Salesforce to provide the back-end and front-end architecture for Support.
 This partnership enables us to create a cohesive experience and interaction between customers and agents on a single platform.

 ### IBM Northstar
 Northstar is the internal design system for all web pages launched IBM.com.
 IBM.com is the home for IBM Support, which meant that prior to the Salesforce partnership, we were required to use the Northstar patterns and components.